 The speaker is the mother, (possibly a father or other close relative), looking back to the time when the daughter is learning to ride a bike.
-It's a personal, stretched out short scene reminding the daughter of this very important learning process, a staging post for most children.
+It's a personal, stretched-out, short scene reminding the daughter of this very important learning process, a staging post for most children.

-So the need to know how to steer, how to keep balance and how to avoid accidents is paramount.
+So the need to know how to steer, how to keep balance, and how to avoid accidents is paramount.
 Co-ordination is vital.
 The mother is loping along beside the daughter as she wobbles with uncertainty; the mother's mouth rounds in surprise in expectation of disaster when the daughter moves ahead, perhaps on her own for the first time.

-This idea of the mother being behind is emphasised with the word sprinted - her daughter is forging ahead in life, growing up too fast, and the mother feels she has to up her game to catch up.
+This idea of the mother being behind is emphasized with the word sprinted - her daughter is forging ahead in life, growing up too fast, and the mother feels she has to up her game to catch up.

 - The form of the poem is crucial here- the one long sentence, made up of several clauses, represents the different stages of the bicycle lesson and hence the growing up process.
 And, as with many memories of family, time always seems to have gone so fast when you look back at certain specific childhood activities.

 The daughter is receding, getting smaller as she cycles off away from the mother, which contrasts greatly with the idea that she is also grown up now, about to leave home.
-The speaker is understandably nervous because her child is fragile, vulnerable and may crash.
+The speaker is understandably nervous because her child is fragile, vulnerable, and may crash.

-Growing up is a dangerous business but note how the poet sets the confident youngster screaming with laughter against the mother who thinks the daughter more breakable with distance.
+Growing up is a dangerous business but note how the poet sets the confident youngster screaming with laughter against the mother who thinks the daughter is more breakable with distance.

-This age old tension between the protective parent who fears for the worst and the bubbling, energetic, independent youngster who couldn't care less, surfaces.
+This age-old tension between the protective parent who fears for the worst and the bubbling, energetic, independent youngster who couldn't care less surfaces.
 It's dealt with in a nostalgic manner, the tone one of mild sadness as the daughter rides away, hair flapping like a handkerchief, suggestive of a tearful goodbye.